lamarg5/iam-access-management-lab/README.md

 # iam-access-management-lab
-This project simulates an Identity and Access Management (IAM) environment for a fictional company.
+This project simulates an Identity and Access Management (IAM) environment for a fictional company
-# IAM Access Management Lab

 The goal is to demonstrate IAM concepts such as: